Loyola University of Chicago

-In 2016-17, there are 61 volunteers serving in over 40 partner agencies.
+In 2022 – 23, there are 67 volunteers serving (in-person and virtually) in more than 35 partner agencies.
 Volunteers in Chicago are working with youth and young adults in education and mentoring programs, refugee and immigrant services, women’s and children’s services and hospital and prison ministry.
 They provide healthcare and food assistance and work in hunger and homeless services.
 They serve the elderly and disabled.

-Regional director Maura Rogan describes a typical volunteer as someone who is “committed to helping others and to reflecting on God’s presence and power in their volunteer service and in all aspects of their life.”
+The IVC Chicago Leadership Team describes a typical volunteer as someone who is “committed to serving others and to reflecting on God’s presence and power in their volunteer service and in all aspects of their life.”